Traditionally adsl used what is known as "FAST" method for transmitting

 by users.
 This is dependent upon your router being able to support S=1/2 mode which effectively combines two RS code words into a larger logical code word of 510 bytes (ANSI T1.413).

-Interleaving and Error Correction are always switched on at
+Interleaving and Error Correction are usually switched on at

 the same time and the 7616 profile has a 512kbps error correction overhead